ndudar/React-Router-Practice-2/README.md

 - Remix is something worth checking out (tied to loaders?)
 - as a second param to navigate(), if you put { replace: true }, it will take that previous page out of the history stack (say it's a login page for example), so if the user hits the back button they won't go back to the login page, but whatever page they were on before that
   - you can also do this in the Navigate component, just make a prop called **replace** and it means the same thing
+- submitting a form is a navigation event.
+You can put the **replace** prop on a form, and this will edit the history stack so that if they log in and hit the back button, they won't go to the login page again because it's been replaced and popped off, they'll go the the link prior to that.

 ##### This Project is from Scrimba